Magnetic susceptibility: In the frequency domain

 When the magnetic susceptibility is measured in response to an AC magnetic field (i.e. a magnetic field that varies sinusoidally), this is called AC susceptibility.
 AC susceptibility (and the closely related "AC permeability") are complex number quantities, and various phenomena, such as resonance, can be seen in AC susceptibility that cannot occur in constant-field (DC) susceptibility.
 In particular, when an AC field is applied perpendicular to the detection direction (called the "transverse susceptibility" regardless of the frequency), the effect has a peak at the ferromagnetic resonance frequency of the material with a given static applied field.
 Currently, this effect is called the microwave permeability or network ferromagnetic resonance in the literature.
 These results are sensitive to the domain wall configuration of the material and eddy currents.

 In terms of ferromagnetic resonance, the effect of an AC-field applied along the direction of the magnetization is called parallel pumping.

 Table of examples

 Sources of published data

 The CRC Handbook of Chemistry and Physics has one of the few published magnetic susceptibility tables.
 The data are listed as CGS quantities.
 The molar susceptibility of several elements and compounds are listed in the CRC.
+Another compilation of magnetic susceptibility data is published in Tables of Physical Values (Таблицы физических величин), 1976.

 Application in the geosciences

-Magnetism is a useful parameter to describe and analyze rocks.
-Additionally, the anisotropy of magnetic susceptibility (AMS) within a sample determines parameters as directions of paleocurrents, maturity of paleosol, flow direction of magma injection, tectonic strain, etc. It is a non-destructive tool, which quantifies the average alignment and orientation of magnetic particles within a sample.
+In Earth science, magnetism is a useful parameter to describe and analyze rocks.
+Additionally, the anisotropy of magnetic susceptibility (AMS) within a sample determines parameters as directions of paleocurrents, maturity of paleosol, flow direction of magma injection, tectonic strain, etc. It is a non-destructive tool which quantifies the average alignment and orientation of magnetic particles within a sample.